Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 • Mediterranean, Southwestern, Spanish & Mission Gates ~ Start with natural wood posts and natural boards.
 Add in period looking post caps and rustic metalwork hinges to achieve this style.

 • Arts & Crafts, Craftsman & Greene and Greene Inspired Gates ~ At the heart of this style is smooth planed wood assembled using simple, sometimes pegged joints and wooden latches.
-Additionally, beams with rounded edges, "japanese" style joinery and the "cloud lift" motif are a mark of the Greene & Greene style.
+Additionally, beams with rounded edges, "Japanese" style joinery and the "cloud lift" motif are a mark of the Greene & Greene style.
 Complete the look by using simple board patterns, trim accents, and copper post caps.

 • Cottage, Colonial & Ranch Gates ~ One of the most popular gate styles is cottage -- which is a simple looking gate that I like to give a sophisticated feel with vertical accents and arches.
-The style can be adapted to work well for English farm houses, Queen Annes, Victorians and English Colonials by echoing distinctive details in the house architecture -- such as porch railings, eave grillwork or fence details.
+The style can be adapted to work well for English farm houses, Victorians and English Colonials by echoing distinctive details in the house architecture -- such as porch railings, eave grillwork or fence details.

 • Modern & Asian / Zen Gates ~ Modern and Asian style homes can offer more of a style challenge because the architectural style is so strong that an ordinary looking gate would look out of place.
 For modern gates, I like to use simple designs which highlight the natural characteristics of the wood along with sleek hardware.
 For Asian and Japanese Zen gardens, traditional designs like a half moon gate can create an important focal point and transition into the garden.